LearnFintech

 Card Member Fees

-Other (Travel, Insurance)
+Other (Travel, FX, Services)

-Travel bookings, insurance premiums, FX, and business services
+Travel bookings, FX, insurance, and B2B/processed-card services

 Card Member Rewards42%